jalcock-training/azure-hybrid-landing-zone/docs/architecture/architectural-overview.md

 The landing zone establishes the enterprise governance model for the environment.
 It includes:

-- Management group hierarchy (Root, Platform, Landing Zones)
-- Azure Policy assignments for baseline governance
+- Subscription‑level Azure Policy assignments for baseline governance
 - RBAC model for least‑privilege access
-- Subscription structure separating platform services from workloads
 - Naming and tagging standards applied consistently across resources
+- A single subscription hosting both platform and workload resources

 This layer provides the control plane for both cloud and hybrid resources.
+A full management‑group hierarchy and subscription vending model will be introduced in a future enterprise‑grade version of the landing zone.

 ## 3. Hub Network and Shared Services

 The hub virtual network hosts shared services and acts as the central connectivity point for the environment.
 Key components include:

 - Hub virtual network and subnets
-- Log Analytics workspace for monitoring and diagnostics
+- Log Analytics workspace for monitoring and diagnostics (optional or future)
 - Azure Key Vault (Standard tier) for secret management
 - Optional shared services such as Bastion or Automation Account
 - VNet peering to spoke networks